treatmesubj/MontyLingua/README.md

     py_file.write_text(py_text)
 ```
 ... to fix some of the indentation issues.
 After that, some Python2 methods needed to be transcribed/adjusted to their Python3 equivalents.
 The imports are slightly different.
 I adjusted a few other things.
-Seems to be working on Python3 now.
+Seems to sort of work on Python3 now.
+Needs some more work.

 ### From the site:
 ~~~